Dário de Castro

 Dário de Castro (28 November 1948 – 15 April 2021) was a Brazilian voice actor and voice director.
-Castro was known for dubbing the parts of actors like Russell Crowe and Liam Neeson.
+Castro was known for dubbing the parts of actors like Russell Crowe, Dolph Lundgren and Liam Neeson.

 Life and career

 Castro acted in works such as Pocahontas, The Hunchback of Notre Dame and Justice League.
 He died at the age of 72, in Rio de Janeiro due to complications from COVID-19.